 SIGNS OF ANT INFESTATION

-• A line of ants walking across a table or counter
+• A line of ants found in a kitchen or pantry

-• Seal all cracks and holes in building exteriors
+• Cover up or seal all cracks and holes in exteriors

-• Do not leave food sitting on counters or tables
+• Do not leave food on counters or tables

-• Store all food in containers with tight lids
+• Seal all food in metal or glass containers

 SafeGuard Pest Control, LLC has been serving Bristol area home and business owners with successful ant eradication and control for over 20 years.
 Our trusted, licensed exterminators can identify the pest and implement immediate treatment so that everyone in the home or office can regain peace of mind.